 - Were your hours cut?

-- Did you quit because your job was unsafe or hurting you?
+- Did you quit because your job was unsafe or someone was threatening or hurting you?

 - Did you quit because of an illness or emergency in your family and you couldn’t get time off?

 - Did you quit or were you fired because changes to your mental or physical health made doing the job hard?